 The UK Cheque clearing process up to 2019 was a fairly time consuming procedure and the following article will explain how cheques were cleared and why it was such a lengthy process.
 To help explain this the article has been broken down into several parts:

 - Returning of Bounced Cheques

-The process and timescales for processing cheques is a legacy from the times when banks did not have computers.
-It is essentially determined by how long it takes to move pieces of paper around the country (in the old days by trains, nowadays by motorcycle couriers and vans).
+The process and timescales for processing cheques was a legacy from the times when banks did not have computers.
+It was essentially determined by how long it takes to move pieces of paper around the country (in the old days by trains, more recently by motorcycle couriers and vans).

 Our hero pays in the cheque and credit slip in a branch of his bank, Clearing Bank A. This cheque with all the other cheques deposited at the branch is couriered to a regional centre.
 In these regional centres the out-clearing is carried out.
 It essentially consists of the following tasks:

 - Electronically reading the amount of the cheque by using Image Character Recording (ICR) technology.

 - Electronically reading the sort code account number and cheque number from the bottom of the cheque using Magnetic Ink Recognition (MICR) technology or ICR Technology.
 (This line of information at the bottom of the cheque is called the code line).